Louis Gilbert

 Louis Matthew Gilbert (September 15, 1906 - May 9, 1987) was an American football player.
 He played at the halfback position for the Michigan Wolverines football teams from 1925 to 1927.
 He was selected as a first-team All-Big Ten Conference player in 1927 and was selected by Fielding H. Yost in 1941 as the greatest punter of all time.

-Early years
+Early life

 Gilbert was born in Long Beach, California in 1906, but moved to Kalamazoo, Michigan as a boy.
 His father, Rufus Gilbert (1885-1962), coached football and baseball at Kalamazoo College in the mid-1900s, served as the school's first physical director from 1908 to 1909 and played minor league baseball for several years.
 The family lived in Peoria, Illinois, for several years during Gilbert's childhood, as his father pitched for the Peoria Distillers, and coached the football team at the Bradley Institute in Peoria.
 In 1917, when Gilbert was 10 years old, his father had been a player-manager for a minor league baseball club in Terre Haute, Indiana; he then became a coach at Rose Polytechnic Institute in Terre Haute.
 Gilbert attended high school in Kalamazoo.